 - Most people now understand the double opt-in concept and look in their Inbox for the confirmation email they’ll receive.
 Most people, but not everyone, know to look in their spam or junk folder for that double-optin email.
 On your Thank You page, you remind them about looking for emails that accidently go to the junk folder.

 - By having your mailing list in the same database as your shopping cart, you have a huge benefit of sales and leads data that you wouldn’t have if they were in two separate systems.
 You also have the benefit of upselling to previous customers, thereby increasing your revenue.

 Some people focus on what they’ll lose if they ask people to confirm an opt-in.
-Don’t focus on what you’ll “lose.”
 Focus on what you’ll gain: a clean list of motivated subscribers that won’t bounce or be marked as spam, and who have proven they’re interested by clicking on your double opt-in confirmation link.

 - Your list size does not determine your loveability or your business success.